 Your personalized photo ornaments are ready to hang from the tree or wrap as a gift!
 They are great for stocking stuffers.

 The family photo ornaments can also be attached to a larger bail and hung from a necklace.
+Or from a Christmas tree or on the mantel.
 They’re actually quite a versatile project.
-Let me know what you would do with them in the comments!
+Let me know what you would do with this recycled Christmas decor in the comments!

 If you loved this photo ornament project, I’d love for you to check out these other posts: